-A restricted area and movement controls are in place to restrict the spread of fire ants in areas of South East Queensland.
+A restricted area and movement controls are in place to limit the spread of fire ants in areas of South East Queensland.
 The restricted areas are divided into zones which have different movement requirements.

-Restricted items include: soil (includes fill, clay, overburden, scrapings, topsoil, decomposed granite (deco), potting media and any other material from the ground), mulch, manure, bark, hay, pot plants, potting media, turf, sleepers/logs, gravels, poultry litter.
+Restricted items include soil (includes fill, clay, overburden, scrapings, topsoil, decomposed granite (deco), potting media and any other material from the ground), mulch, manure, bark, hay, pot plants, potting media, turf, sleepers/logs, gravels, poultry litter.